Knowledge base

 The “default” Transform passes all records through unchanged, and essentially doesn’t change anything (and is not really a “transformation”, per se), but it’s still useful as an example, and in explaining how Transforms work in general:

-def transform(records):
+def transform(record):

 Let’s go through it line by line:

-def transform(records):
+def transform(record):

-This is a very important part of the Transform: If you add conditions or other logic that prevents a record from being yielded, that effectively “filters out” the record, so that it won’t be included in the output dataset (or processed by any other Transform steps that happen after this one).
+This is a very important part of the Transform: If you add conditions or other logic that prevents a record from being returned, that effectively “filters out” the record, so that it won’t be included in the output dataset (or processed by any other Transform steps that happen after this one).

 Working with Records